 Super soil is a term coined by well-known grower and seed producer Subcool to describe a soil recipe he uses to help simplify the process of attaining an ideal harvest no matter your level of growing expertise.
 It is a highly amended growing medium that eliminates the need to use liquid nutrients.
-Subcool, who operates TGA Genetics, has been a contributor to High Times, Skunk, Treating Yourself, Heads, Weed World, and West Coast Magazines.
-He has won the Cannabis Cup, is an accomplished author, and has over 30 years of experience as a grower.
+Subcool, who operates TGA Genetics, has been a contributor to a variety of magazines.
+He has won awards, is an accomplished author, and has over 30 years of experience as a grower.

 Do you want a super easy, low-maintenance way to grow organically?

 The theory behind Super Soil is that by creating a well balanced and nutrient-dense growing medium, you should never have to adjust for pH or nutrient imbalance.
 All you have to do is water!
 Because Super Soil creates a very “hot” or nutrient-dense soil, you will want to be careful about how you use it.
 Super Soil is a concentrate to be used in addition to base potting soil.
 Below we have the recipe, along with specific instructions on how to build and use Super Soil in your garden.

 There are benefits and drawbacks to using Super Soil, so before we really dive in, here are some things to think about if you are considering using a highly amended soil recipe: